LaikenNaidoo/FUTURE_CS_03/README.md

 The assessment was limited to:

 - Public endpoints only
 - Read-only GET requests
 - Safe POST request (demo endpoint)
-- Header inspection
-- Response data inspection
 - Authentication requirement analysis
+- Authorization behavior observation
+- Response and header inspection

-The following were **NOT performed**:
+The following were **not performed**:

 - Exploitation attempts
 - Authentication bypass attempts
-- Denial of Service (DoS) testing
+- Denial-of-Service (DoS) testing
 - Attacks on private or production systems

 This assessment strictly followed ethical testing guidelines.